-Architectural Interiors
+Architectural Interiors BMEEPKO0905

-BMEEPKO0905

-The primary object of the Interior Architecture course is to examine the range of theories behind development of this spatial type, undertaken in the form of a lecture course and practical exams.
+The primary object of the Interior Architecture course is to examine the range of theories behind development of this examine the range of theories behind development of this spatial type, undertaken in the form of a lecture course and practical exams.
 Students will also be involved in a closed competition held in parallel with students on the Hungarian course.
 The lecture course is to be broken down into individual study areas which are to be introduced by visiting academics, architects and interior designers over a course of 12 - 13 weeks as follows:

 - General concept of space.

 - General concept of architectural space.

 - Sacred / Communal / Personal space.

 - Use of space / Conversion of space.

 - Visual communication.
 Light / Sound / Surface.

 - Application of subject / Form of subject.

 - Design of University Spaces.